nhx-finance/frontend/README.md

 ## Architecture Overview

 NHX Frontend is built on a modern **JAMstack** architecture, leveraging Next.js 15's App Router for server-side rendering and optimal performance.
-The application integrates with the Hedera blockchain through Thirdweb SDK and communicates with a backend API for authentication and fiat on-ramp services.
+The application integrates with the nhx-kesy backend for institutional KYC, minting workflows, and wallet management, while connecting to Hedera blockchain for token operations.

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                      User Interface Layer                    │
 │  ┌─────────────┬──────────────┬──────────────┬────────────┐ │
-│  │   Landing   │ Auth/Signup  │  Dashboard   │   Trading  │ │
+│  │   Landing   │ Auth/Signup  │  Dashboard   │   Deposit  │ │
-│  │    Page     │     Flow     │   Overview   │  Interface │ │
+│  │    Page     │   + KYC      │   Overview   │  (Minting) │ │
 │  └─────────────┴──────────────┴──────────────┴────────────┘ │
 └─────────────────────────────────────────────────────────────┘
                               │